INTERNATIONAL WOMEN’S DAY

 Every year on March 8th, National Proofreading Day highlights the importance of proofreading our written work.
 The day also allows those who enjoy proofreading to gently correct others.
-However, if invited to proofread another’s work, constructive criticism is usually welcome!
+However, constructive criticism is usually welcome if invited to proofread another’s work!
+Read more…

 NATIONAL OREGON DAY

-On March 8t, National Oregon Day recognizes the Beaver State.
+On March 8th, National Oregon Day recognizes the Beaver State.
 Valentine’s Day 1859, Oregon became the 33rd state to join the Union.
+Read more…

 March 8th Celebrated (and Not So Celebrated) History

 The New York Stock and Exchange Board is formed.
 In 1863, the name would be changed to the New York Stock Exchanged.
 The Exchange originated at 68 Wall Street and can be found today at 18 Broad Street and the corner of Wall Street.

 Susan B. Anthony spoke before the House Judiciary Committee in support of an amendment to the U.S. Constitution granting women the right to vote.
 Sixteen years before, legislators had first introduced federal legislation to amend the Constitution for women’s suffrage.
 In 1919, the 19th Amendment passed and was ratified, 13 years after Anthony’s death.

 Former officers of the Salvation Army, Maud, and Ballington Booth found Volunteers of America.